Is Weed Legal in Wyoming?

-It is against the law to use or possess marijuana in the state of Wyoming.
+No. Wyoming has not legalized recreational or medical marijuana, therefore it is against the law to use or possess cannabis in the state.

 There were at least two attempts by advocates to place marijuana legalization on the state ballot, including an effort to place it before voters in 2018.
 But advocates failed to gather enough signatures to qualify.

 Since 2015, a strict process through the Wyoming Department of Health (WDH) allowed medical CBD to be prescribed when patients applied for a Hemp Extract Registration Card, which costs $150 and needed to be renewed annually.

 The law only permitted people in Wyoming to use medical CBD oil products that contain less than 0.3 percent of THC by weight.
 Intractable epilepsy was the only condition Wyoming permits patients to use CBD oil to treat.
 The Hemp Extract Registry ceased operation following the passage of bill HB0171, the 2019 House Enrolled Act (HEA) 110.

 As of March 6, 2019, the state enacted HB0171, which was signed into law by Republican Gov. Mark Gordon.
 It makes the Department of Agriculture the rulemaking authority for hemp production and regulation.
 It passed with ease, with the House voting in favor 56-3 and passing the Senate with a 26-3 vote.

 After the signing of HB0171, the Department of Agriculture submitted its plan for rulemaking and regulating hemp in the state to the United States Secretary of Agriculture.
 The act formally removed hemp, cannabidiol from the Wyoming Controlled Substances Act.

 Is Recreational Weed Legal in Wyoming?